Paris Hilton Is ‘Too Busy’ To Get Married According To Her Mom

 When she announced her engagement, Hilton wrote on social media, “I said Yes!
 So happy & excited to be engaged to the love of my life.
 My best friend & soulmate.
 Perfect for me in every way.
 So dedicated, loyal, loving & kindhearted.
 I feel like the luckiest girl in the world!
 You are my dream come true!
 Thank you for showing me that fairytales do exist.”

-The DJ flashed her humongous 20-carat diamond engagement ring that looked dreamy, and Zylka admitted he modeled after Paris’s mom’s ring.
+The DJ flashed her humongous 20-carat diamond engagement ring that looked dreamy, and Zylka admitted he modeled it after Paris’s mom’s ring.
 Zylka reportedly popped the question during a Colorado ski trip over New Year’s, and Paris started planning the wedding shortly afterward.
 This past spring, she shared that she’d already chosen her wedding gown, which she described as “iconic.”
-Since moving the date, there’ s no word on if Paris plans to select a different gown that might fit the new season better than the previous dress she chose.
+Since moving the date, there’s no word on if Paris plans to select a different gown that might fit the new season better than the previous dress she chose.

 According to Kathy, her daughter and Zylka get along great and support each other completely, so she’s looking forward to having him join the family.
 So far, it looks like he fits in well with everybody.